Start of Main Content

 Minority representation in clinical trials is low.
 According to the Food and Drug Administration (FDA), 75% of clinical participants in 2020 were white, 11% were Hispanic, 8% were Black, and 6% were Asian.
 Yet, one in five drugs respond differently across racial and ethnic groups.

-To tackle the diversity challenge, the FDA will soon require researchers and companies seeking approval for late-stage clinical trials to submit a plan for ensuring diversity among trial participants.
+To tackle the diversity challenge, the FDA will soon require researchers and companies seeking approval for late-stage clinical trials of drugs, biological products, and medical devices to submit a plan for ensuring diversity among trial participants.
+The agency released draft guidance in June 2024 outlining these new requirements.

 Addressing diversity is crucial to ensuring studies are inclusive and representative of the populations they’re intended to serve.
 Doing so can help make sure research findings are generalizable to the entire population and can lead to more equitable healthcare outcomes for everyone.